 Clauses 3, 4, 5, 7 and 10 are essential terms of this Agreement.

-Subject to the Provisions of this Agreement, this Agreement may only be varied by a further written agreement signed by or on behalf of each of the parties.
+Subject to the Provisions of this Agreement, this Agreement may only be varied by a further written agreement accepted by or on behalf of each of the parties.

 16.3 Force majeure